tstolz/DDAVLLock/README.txt

 >> from spectrum import *

-This file contains the class “Spectrum” with subclasses “DFSpec” and “DBSpec”.
-These objects can contain transmission spectra, e.g. as recorded with digilock, and provide methods to analize them.
+This file contains the class “SpecFitter", which analyzes transmission spectra, e.g. as recorded with digilock, and provides different options to fit them.

->> s = Spectrum(data)
+>> s = SpecFitter(data, numpeaks=6, FModel=Hg199_204, BModel=Linear)

-data must be a two dimensional array with x and y data.
+'data' must be a two dimensional array with x and y data, 'numpeaks' gives the number of peaks to detect, FModel & BModel the fitmodels for the foreground and background.
+Fitmodels are defined in the file 'fitmodels.py' and have to inherit from the 'FitModel' superclass.

->> s.setStyle(‘voigt’)

-Choose a style for the peaks in the spectrum.
-Standard types are “lorentz”, “gauss” and “voigt”.
-If “voigt” is chosen, there is a parameter s.vratio describing the ratio of gaussian to lorentzian width of the voigt profile.
-DFSpec also defines advanced types “simplelorentz”, “simplevoigt” (all peaks have the same width) and “fixedvoigt” (the gauss-lorentz-ratio is fixed).

->> s.guessParams()

-This command detects the peaks in the spectrum and determines their height, width and position.
-These values are converted to parameters of the theory function according to the style.
+When a SpecFitter instance is created, a number of internal functions are executed that detect the peaks in the spectrum, estimate the noiselevel and instantiate the fitmodels.

+If the peak detection was not successful (e.g if less than 'numpeaks' were found), the variable 'self.alive' is set to 'False'.
+This should be checked by calling 'self.isAlive' before trying to perform a fit.
+If the peak detection was successful, the height, position, and width are stored in 'self.peaks'.

 >> s.draw()

-Plots the data together with the theory function and the noise underground.
+Plots the data together with the theory function and the background.

 >> s.fit()

 The spectrum is fitted with ROOT.
-Calls guessParams() before to obtain estimates for the fit.

->> s.noisefit1()

-Subtract the theory curve from the datapoints and determines the RMS noise.
-Assigns the value to s.noise_level.

 The fitted parameters & errors are contained within s.params and s.errors.
 Note that the errors have no real meaning unless the variable s.noise_level has been set to a reasonable value.